Construction of gravitational instantons with non-maximal volume growth via codimension-1 collapse: Global properties of

-In \cite{Chen2021ALG}, there is a Torelli Theorem for ALG* gravitational instantons.
+In \cite{Chen2021ALG} there is a Torelli Theorem for ALG* gravitational instantons.
 Here, the model at infinity is determined by the lattice and a global scale.
-Up to rotation, a one-dimensional lattice is only determined by the length of its generator and so the model at infinity is determined by two parameters.\\
+Up to rotation, a one-dimensional lattice is only determined by the length of its generator and so the model at infinity is determined by two parameters.

 In their paper they argue that the period map over count the moduli space.
-This is because $H_2(M_{\R^2\times S^1, n})$ has a 2-cycle that is represented by a torus at infinity.
-This 2-cycle can only reveal information of the model space, which is fixed.
-Therefore, the dimension of the moduli space of ALG* gravitational instantons with fixed model at infinity is $3 (\beta_2 -1)$.
+This is because $H_2(M_{\R^2\times S^1, n})$ has a $2$-cycle that is represented by a torus at infinity.
+This $2$-cycle can only reveal information of the model space, which is fixed.
+Therefore, the dimension of the moduli space of ALG* gravitational instantons with fixed model at infinity is $3 (\beta_2 -1)$, where $\beta_2$ is the second Betti number.
 Using Proposition \ref{prop:topology:R2xS1} we see that the dimension is $3n$.
-Again this corresponds to the $n$ possible positions of the non-fixed singularities in $\R^2 \times S^1$. \\
+Again this corresponds to the $n$ possible positions of the non-fixed singularities in $\R^2 \times S^1$.

-\cite{Chen2021ALG} also found a Torelli theorem for ALG-type gravitational instantons.
+\mycite{Chen2021ALG} also found a Torelli theorem for ALG-type gravitational instantons.
 For this case, the model metric is determined by the length of the circle in the base space, the size of the circle fibre and the choice of connection.
 The space of connections is determined by $H^1(B, \R) / H^1(B, \Z)$, which is 1-dimensional for $B = \R^2 \times S^1$.
 Hence, the model metric is determined by three parameters.
-With the model metric fixed, \cite{Chen2021ALG} argued that the dimension of the moduli space is $3 (\beta_2 -1) = 12$.
-Again we expect this, because we have $12$ degrees of freedom in choosing the location of the nuts. \\
+With the model metric fixed, \mycite{Chen2021ALG} argued that the dimension of the moduli space is $3 (\beta_2 -1) = 12$.
+Again we expect this, because we have $12$ degrees of freedom in choosing the location of the nuts.